What is Cyber Security? How to Protect Your Business from Cyber Threats

 Why is cyber security important?

-In addition, a hacking attack on a computer system may cause it to stop working or malfunction.
-This can cause loss of time and money by reducing work efficiency.
-It can also damage the reputation of the attacked individual or organisation and may even result in criminal penalties.
+In addition, a cyber attack on a computer system can result in system failure or malfunction, leading to reduced work efficiency and loss of time and money.
+It can also negatively impact the reputation of the affected individual or organisation and may even result in legal consequences.

 In which sectors is cyber security important?